 When patients come in, our doctors do careful examinations – using range of motion tests and checking the alignment of the spine.
 Occasionally they may ask for an MRI or X-ray to see more clearly what is going on in the back.
 Even if you don’t know what you did to injure your back, we can find the injury or misalignment and help treat the cause to get rid of your pain.
 Our gentle method of spinal manipulation can correct the curvature of your spine and help you regain a neutral posture.
 We can also use a variety of therapies, including massage, to unlock the muscle spasms which create soreness in your back.

 The ultimate goal of chiropractic treatment is to align the vertebrae, stretch the anterior muscles, and strengthen the posterior muscles.
 This will balance the muscles and fix the poor posture.
 Patients will be taught at home stretches and exercises to maintain proper posture.

 To further alleviate the same problems from continuously happening when a lifestyle or desk change isn't possible, our doctors will be more than happy to discuss proper sitting ergonomics with you.
 We can also recommend better desk chairs and desks, and in certain cases, write prescriptions allowing for you to obtain better ones in your workplace.

-If your Mid-Back is hurting and you would like to see how we can help, don’t hesitate to give the office a call at (412) 325-4100 or email us at [email protected].
+If your Mid-Back is hurting and you would like to see how we can help, don’t hesitate to call one of our Pittsburgh, PA offices at (412) 235-7103 Greenfield or (412) 325-4100 Lawrenceville or email us at [email protected].
 Or fill out the survey below and we’ll give you a free sampler to come in and see how we can help!